 On-Page vs. Off-Page SEO

 However, that’s just one part of the story.
 The search engines are not smart enough (yet) to figure out content quality just by running it through their supercomputers.
-They need another signal, which brings us to Off-Page optimization (Semrush have a good summary of the difference between on-page and off-page optimization here).
+They need another signal, which brings us to Off-Page optimization.

 Besides creating high-quality content, there’s very little that you can do on your page to make other sites link to yours.
 But you can run campaigns (e.g. guest blog posts or press releases), and these are considered to be Off-Page SEO.
 Please be careful with this as search engines don’t like every ‘technique’ that exists, especially if they’re dubious (e.g. buying backlinks).
 Read this Moz article if you’re looking for more information in this field.

 Competition: choose your keywords wisely

 The internet is a very competitive place.
 Therefore, be sensible when choosing your keywords and avoid over-competitive environments.
 If the competition is too intense it’s going to be hard to rank high, and if you ever do, someone will be constantly trying to oust you from your spot.

 However, in less competitive environments you may very well stay at the top for weeks, months or even years, without too much effort.
 To achieve this, you need to do your homework.

 Imagine you want to open a restaurant.
 Would you rather pick the small-town street which already has seven restaurants?
 Would opening a new restaurant be a smart business decision?
 I’m not sure about you, but I’d bet my money on a fishmonger, or a butcher, which can provide food to the restaurants.
 The very basic principles of supply and demand also apply to search engine rankings.

 Website Builders & SEO: set it up for success